 Evacuated to Murton Park

-Click on the first picture below to view a photograph selection from the class visits.
+Click on the first picture below to view a photograph selection from the Amethyst class visit.

 As part of our work on 'A Child's War' children worked collaboratively to research and present information about an aspect of World War II e.g. evacuation, the Blitz, rationing etc. Here are some of our posters below: